raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 Getting help

-Head over to the [Astro Pi website](https://astro-pi.org/mission-space-lab/) for more information about Mission Space Lab.

 If you get stuck, please [contact us](mailto:enquiries@astro-pi.org) and we will do our best to help you!

-We will also be running two livestreams where you can put your questions to the Astro Pi Mission Control team.
+We will also be running two livestreams where you can ask your questions to the Astro Pi Mission Control team.

 </p>